VPNs and Secure Management Design

 Key Takeaways

-- IPsec commonly supports site-to-site VPNs, while SSL/TLS VPNs are common for remote user access.
+- IPsec commonly secures site-to-site tunnels (tunnel mode); SSL/TLS VPNs are common for remote user access and traverse NAT and firewalls easily.

-- Secure management uses encrypted protocols, restricted management planes, MFA, AAA, logging, and out-of-band options where appropriate.
+- Secure management uses encrypted protocols (SSH, HTTPS, SNMPv3), a restricted management plane, MFA, AAA, central logging, and out-of-band options.

 VPNs and Secure Management

-A virtual private network, or VPN, creates an encrypted path across a network that is not fully trusted.
-VPNs are used for remote workers, branch offices, business partners, cloud connectivity, and administrative access.
-A VPN does not automatically make all traffic safe; it creates a protected tunnel and then relies on authentication, authorization, routing, filtering, monitoring, and endpoint security.
+A virtual private network (VPN) creates an encrypted path across a network that is not fully trusted.
+VPNs serve remote workers, branch offices, partners, cloud links, and administrative access.
+A VPN does not magically make traffic safe; it builds a protected tunnel and then leans on authentication, authorization, routing, filtering, monitoring, and endpoint security to do the rest.

 VPN Types